 The very generous Markus Baumgartner is one half of the couple who run the charming Japanese food, drink and gift shop Shinwazen near Zurich Hauptbahnhof.
 He and his wife Yuko are retired, but still active in the Slow Food movement and as ambassadors for Japanese food, drink and traditional crafts.
 They know the makers of most of the products in their shop personally and focus on stocking a small number of high-quality items including ceramics, knives and Hario glassware.

-Markus kindly organised a tasting ahead of my WSET sake course (see review of the WSET Level 3 Award in Sake), and I managed to gather a small group of sake enthusiasts at short notice.
-We met at the shop on the afternoon of 15 March 2017 to sample an incredible 14 sakes, working our way up from the lowest level of the special designations (tokutei meishō), starting with honjōzō and junmai, and working up through the ginjo level to the daiginjo sakes.
+Markus kindly organised a sake tasting for me ahead of my WSET course, and a small group of sake enthusiasts gathered at the shop on the afternoon of 15 March 2017 to sample an incredible 14 sakes, working our way up from the lowest level of the tokutei meishō, honjōzō and junmai, to the daiginjo sakes at the very top.

 - Kikusui karakuchi honjōzō